Anti-Epileptic Drug Dosing in Renal Dysfunction and Dialysis

 Practitioner-Guided Note

-For Anti-Epileptic Drug Dosing in Renal Dysfunction and Dialysis, use the highest-yield facts to drive concrete treatment decisions.
-Pay particular attention to Topiramate: requires ~50% dose reduction; 70% renally cleared, Ethosuximide/phenobarbital: ~30% renally excreted; extend dosing interval, and Phenytoin: not removed by hemodialysis; supportive treatment for overdose when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.
+For Anti-Epileptic Drug Dosing in Renal Dysfunction and Dialysis, focus on Topiramate: requires ~50% dose reduction; 70% renally cleared, Ethosuximide/phenobarbital: ~30% renally excreted; extend dosing interval, and Phenytoin: not removed by hemodialysis; supportive treatment for overdose when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.

 Key Takeaways